Days Go By (Dirty Vegas song)

-"Days Go By" is the debut single of British electronic group Dirty Vegas, released in the United Kingdom on 7 May 2001.
-It is from their self-titled debut album.
+"Days Go By" is a song by British electronic group Dirty Vegas, released as their debut single in the United Kingdom on 7 May 2001.
+It served as the lead single from their self-titled debut album (2002).
+The song initially peaked at number 27 on the UK Singles Chart the same month.
 The single's artwork was done by American artist Richard Phillips.
-The song initially peaked at number 27 on the UK Singles Chart.

-In mid-2002, "Days Go By" became a US radio hit following its usage in a television advertisement for the 2003 Mitsubishi Eclipse, eventually peaking at number 14 on the Billboard Hot 100 and receiving the Grammy Award for Best Dance Recording in 2003.
+In mid-2002, "Days Go By" became a US radio hit following its usage in a television advertisement for the 2003 Mitsubishi Eclipse, eventually peaking at number 14 on the Billboard Hot 100 and receiving the Grammy Award for Best Dance Recording at the 45th Annual Grammy Awards in 2003.
 In the wake of its success in the US, it re-entered and peaked at number 16 on the UK Singles Chart, topped the UK Dance Singles Chart, and reached number six in Canada.

 Music video

-Two male dancers—one young and wearing a tracksuit; the other older and wearing a suit, tie, and braces—each perform a routine of popping, locking, the robot, and breakdancing outside a restaurant.
-The dancers represent the same man at two different periods in his life, as evidenced by the orange high-top Chuck Taylor All-Stars trainers they wear.
-The young man's trainers are clean and new, while those worn by the older man are faded, scuffed, and held together with tape.
+Early one morning, a man is wearing a business suit and a well-worn pair of orange high-top Chuck Taylor All-Stars trainers.
+He lays out a cardboard mat in front of a restaurant, turns on a boombox, and starts a routine of popping, locking, and doing the robot to the music.

-One day out of every year, the older man travels to the restaurant and dances on the pavement from sunrise to sunset.
-He does so in the hope of bringing back a lost girlfriend, who gave him the orange trainers as a present when they were young but who ultimately left him because he could not stop dancing.
+A few people stop to watch.
+As they do, the man is replaced by a younger version of himself wearing a tracksuit and brand-new orange Chucks, and he begins breakdancing to the music.
+One of the spectators tells the story: one day each year, the man comes to the restaurant and dances on the pavement from sunrise to sunset.
+He does so in the hope of bringing back a lost girlfriend, who gave him the orange trainers as a present when they were young but who ultimately left him because he "couldn't stop."
+(What he couldn't stop is left ambiguous.)
 The music pauses briefly while a few spectators voice their thoughts about the young woman's fate.
-At the end of the day, two of them leave to get a cup of coffee together; the older man catches a brief glimpse of his girlfriend's younger self, then picks up his belongings and leaves.
+At the end of the day, two of them leave to get a cup of coffee together.
+The man in the business suit catches a brief glimpse of his girlfriend's younger self, then he picks up his belongings and leaves.

 The video was filmed at Chroni's Famous Sandwich Shop in East Los Angeles, California.
 Garland Spencer and Byron McIntyre portrayed the dancer's younger and older selves, respectively.

 There are two versions of the music video; one has the three band members observing from a table at the restaurant, while the other replaces those shots with footage of them in a silver Mitsubishi Eclipse stopped at a traffic light.
 In addition to the replaced shots, the Eclipse version of the video includes footage of the car arriving at and departing from a traffic light, suggesting that they arrived in the morning and remained at the light all day to watch the man dance.